 In my work I come across a lot of children who have never learned – because they’ve never been taught – how to channel their emotions in positive or constructive ways.
 Sports gives them an outlet to do so, channeling what can turn into a destructive behaviour into a positive one.
 For many children, sport provides the escape they need and the motivaiton to challenge their own experiences and expectations.

 And this is also where sports, and especially team sports, can help children grow socially.
 Team sports require working together, strategising, tactical thinking, they help natural leaders emerge, and can cause those who tend to shy away in life, come to life on the field.

 Finally, it can also be the thing that a child gets to share with his or her parents that’s ‘just’ theirs.
 I have so much in common with one of my daughters – we can share and do things together for days.
 My youngest is different – our interests are different, and so I’ve had to choose to *see* her in her own world and on her own terms.
-And so I stand at the side of the football pitch every week, cheering – asking my partner about the rules as we go – and supporting my daughter, not because of my love of the game, but because of hers.
+And so I stand at the side of the football pitch every week, cheering – asking my partner about the rules as we go – and watching Ligamx games with my daughter, not because of my love of the game, but because of hers.